azrafe7/hxOrderedMap/README.md

 ## Notes

-Book-keeping to maintain the order of insertion makes using this lib a bit slower than using a Map directly (approximately 1.5-2x slower).
+Internal book-keeping to maintain the order of insertion makes using this lib a bit slower than using a Map directly (approximately 1.5-2x slower).

-Retrieving some information about an OrderedMap instance may be faster for the same reason (like getting the number of key-values, a copy of the keys, or clearing the map).
+But retrieving some information about an OrderedMap instance is faster for the same reason (like getting the number of key-values, a copy of the keys, or clearing the map).

 Hence this is not indended as a replacement for `haxe.ds.Map`, but it can be useful in some situations.

-## License
+## License (MIT)

 See [LICENSE](LICENSE).